AndyFeng233/cse15l-lab-reports/lab-report-2-week-4.md

 3. The test file checks if the program will return the unexpected link as an outpu.
 [TestSingleFlawLink](https://github.com/AndyFeng233/markdown-parser/blob/main/testfile2.md)

 4. The test file aims to test if the program will return the image link.
 [ImageTest](https://github.com/AndyFeng233/markdown-parser/blob/main/testImage.md)

+## Show the symptom of that failure-inducing input by showing the output of running the file at the command line for the version where it was failing

+1.

+## Relationship between the bug, the symptom, and the failure-inducing input

+  **Bug** is a flaw in the coding which can cause none or multiple symptoms. **Symptom** is the defected problem that we can see in the terminal, such as wrong output and infinite loop.
+The **failure-inducing output** aims to trigger the bugs in the codes to produce symptoms.